BlockchainCommons/developer-web-site/_pages/tech/identity/ssi.md

   </div>
 </div>

 _Self-sovereign identity (SSI) is identity that preserves your autonomy and your control.
 You hold your identity, and you can move your identity among services.
 You interact with other entities as a peer.
 You can make claims about your identity and about other entities, and they can make claims about you.
 Ultimately, though, you get to decide which claims are tightly attached to your identity, and which are not._

-_W3C's [DIDs](https://www.w3.org/TR/did-1.0/) were an attempt to
-create a specification for SSI that we contributed to.
-[XIDs](/xid/) are are newer take on SSI that we think conforms better to the [original intent](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/) of the self-sovereign identity movement._
+_W3C's [DID v1.0](https://www.w3.org/TR/did-1.0/) was an attempt to create a specification for SSI that we contributed to.
+[XIDs](/xid/) are a newer take on SSI that we think conforms better to the [original intent](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/) of the self-sovereign identity movement._